 Patleyna Monastery, Orthodox monastery in Patleyna, Shumen Province, Bulgaria

-Patleyna Monastery sits on a narrow terrace below a mountain slope in Shumen Province and features a cross-shaped church alongside residential buildings in traditional Bulgarian style.
-The grounds are accessible by foot paths and overlook the surrounding hills.
+Patleyna Monastery sits on a narrow rocky terrace below a mountain slope in Shumen Province, northeastern Bulgaria, and consists of a cross-shaped church and residential buildings in traditional Bulgarian style.
+The grounds are surrounded by wooded hills and can only be reached on foot.

 The community of curious travelers